LAStools/LAStools/bin/lascontrol_README.txt

   LIDAR file contains proper projection information this can be automatically detected by the tool.

-  The output defaults to stdout if no output file is specified.
+  The output report defaults to stdout unless you specify an output file with '-cp_out report.txt'.

+  One handy feature is the option to apply the resulting average error as a vertical adjustment to all of the input files.
+This can be done with the '-adjust_z' command switch and should go hand in hand with specifying where the output should go with '-odir ...' or '-odix ...'

   Please license from martin.isenburg@rapidlasso.com to use lascontrol commercially.